5th Edition of International Neurology Conference 2026

 Biography

 Tsarbopoulos Anthony, is a Professor at the National and Kapodistrian University of Athens (NKUA) Medical School, Greece, and the Director of the Bioanalytical Department at The Goulandris Natural History Museum.
 He has a background in biomedical mass spectrometry with focus to apply advanced analytical chemistry in preclinical as well as clinical studies, and in protein-ligand interactions studies.
 He received his BS degree in Chemistry from NKUA and his PhD in Analytical Chemistry from Michigan State University.
 He was a Senior Research Fellow at the Mayo Medical School, and then a Group Leader in the Structural Chemistry Department of Merck/Schering-Plough Research Institute (1988-1998).
-He has over 110 publications, > 3900 citations (h: 36), and > 180 presentations in international conferences
+He has over 110 publications, more than 3900 citations (h: 36), and more than 180 presentations in international conferences

 Abstract